-Eric Dusenbery is a storyteller and workshop leader, helping audiences realize the potential of curiosity, compelling communications and photography.
+Eric Dusenbery is a storyteller and workshop leader, helping audiences realize the potential of curiosity, storytelling and compelling communications.
 Customized presentations have included insights and ideas to a wide range of civic and professional organizations, businesses, libraries, schools, nonprofits, NPOs and trade associations.

-Worm Grunting, Monkey Fishing and the Power of Curiosity Lecture / Workshop.
-Curiosity, colorful characters and a storytelling narrative provide a backdrop for lessons in communications, art / photography, media/journalism, innovation, creativity and how those concepts are applied in work, business and education.
+Worm Grunting, Monkey Fishing and the Power of Curiosity Curiosity, colorful characters and a storytelling narrative provide a backdrop for lessons in communications and innovation and how those concepts are applied in work, business and education.
 If we want to inspire change in our organizations, schools and ourselves, we need to expand our curiosity and create memorable experiences.
 When we learn to look at the world a little differently to make emotional connections, we initiate change.
 Based on experiences learned in producing several documentary projects, photographer and author Eric Dusenbery speaks on the power of curiosity and inspires audiences to find new ways to connect.
 Whether maneuvering among the rafters in a historic clock tower or crouched in a cooler on a shrimp boat, Eric’s photographic escapades and stories empower audiences to begin living a life of curiosity.
 The presentation features photography, storytelling and multimedia.
 Audience interaction is encouraged with laughter and lively reactions commonly seen.
+Audiences learn: